BlueQuartzSoftware/DREAM3DSuperbuild/docs/Making_an_SDK_Windows.md

 **2: Download and install CMake from https://cmake.org/download:**

 Scroll down the page until you see the **Latest Release** section.
-The latest release may be a higher version than 3.13.0
+The latest release may be a higher version than 3.22.0

 ![](Images/Windows/cmake_download_page.png)

 Press the download link to download the zip file of the latest release of CMake.
 It does not matter if the download is for 32-bit (win32-x86) or 64-bit (win64-x64).
-Again, the latest release may be a higher version than 3.13.0, but that is ok.
+Again, the latest release may be a higher version than 3.22.0, but that is ok.

 Click on the zip file that you just downloaded to extract it into a folder.

 Move the newly extracted folder into the **DREAM3D_SDK** folder that we created earlier.
 ![](Images/Windows/cmake_in_sdk_folder.png)

+### Install Qt5 ###

+[Download the official Qt5 installer](https://download.qt.io/official_releases/online_installers/qt-unified-windows-x64-online.exe) and run it.
+Have it install Qt5.15.x.
+Ignore anything about `iOS` or `Android` in the process.
+Take note of where the Qt installer wants to actually install Qt.
+It will be typically in 'C:/Qt' which is fine.
+You can generally place it anywhere you need/are allowed to place it.

 ### Clone Repository ###